sergeio/hyperloglog/README.md

 ### But what if our data set isn't randomly distributed integers?

-**Haaash functions!**
+**Hash functions to the rescue!**

-Sorry.
-Ahem.
 The second key idea is that a good hash function maps any inputs to what appears to be (and for us, is) a set of randomly distributed values.

-This could also have the added benefit of shrinking your data a bit.
+This could also have the added benefit of shrinking your data.
 If your data set is made up of 10MB .jpgs or something like that, how all we care about are the hashes of those .jpgs.

 ### Take it home

-All that was pretty cool, but it only gets us to the nearest power of two and would have a pretty high error.
+All that was pretty cool, but it only gets us to the nearest power of two and has a high error rate.
 It turns out we can do better.

-If we split our data into many randomly divided subsets of that data, count the-maximum-amount-of-trailing-zeroes-on-the-hash-of-each-value -- \*gaasp\* -- for each subset, and average them together, we can get much closer.
+If we split our data into many randomly divided subsets of that data, count the-maximum-amount-of-trailing-zeroes-in-the-hash-of-each-value for each subset, and average them together, we can get much closer.

 This process is called "stochastic averaging", and first appears (I think) in [Flajolet and Martin's Probabilistic Counting Algorithms for Data Base